 Through TLC-TAP, the CFBCI and ETA are creating a peer-to-peer learning network, publishing tool kits and other resource materials and hosting national conference calls on topics related to the initiative.
 For more resources, please visit the CFBCI Web site, http://www.dol.gov/cfbci as well as the TLC-TAP Web site, http://www.nawb.org/fbci.

 The Grantee(s) will implement, in partnership with USDOL, a project designed to meet the following objectives:

 - Create new sustainable, financial and non-financial relationships with grassroots FBCOs and other partners that help individuals in targeted area transition to industries/careers that are growing locally and can offer strong career opportunities.
 Local intermediary organizations can be effective partners in building FBCO collaboratives when they have preexisting relationships with grassroots organizations.

 - Identify specific census tract(s) (neighborhoods) with high unemployment rates and current and potential FBCO resources in those neighborhoods (resource map) to help hard-to-serve individuals prepare for and sustain employment.
 For example, the WIB may look for areas designated as Enterprise Communities or Empowerment Zones.

-- Obtain commitments from up to three businesses or business sectors to collaborate with the local Board, One-Stop system, and FBCOs to provide a number of jobs with long-term career opportunities and hire qualified employees from the identified disadvantaged neighborhoods.
+- Obtain commitments from up to three businesses or business sectors to Start Printed Page 18127collaborate with the local Board, One-Stop system, and FBCOs to provide a number of jobs with long-term career opportunities and hire qualified employees from the identified disadvantaged neighborhoods.
 Businesses may include corporations or small-medium sized businesses, that are independently owned and operated and not dominant in their field of operation.

 - Increase the capacity of the grassroots organizations to provide services and manage government grant dollars.